 - 4 tbsp 4 tbsp queso blanco (optional)

-- Heat a large cast iron skillet or griddle medium heat.
+- Heat a large cast iron skillet or griddle over medium heat.

 - In a large bowl, sift together the coconut flour, baking soda and salt.
 Whisk in the psyllium husk.